This information is part of the Colgate University catalog, 2020–21.

 (must be completed by the end of junior year)

 One research-intensive course from the following list should be completed by the end of junior year.
-Students who have completed a research methods course to fulfill a second major or minor may petition their adviser to use that course to fulfill this requirement.
+Research-intensive courses (RI) are built around analysis of quantitative and/or qualitative sociological data to help understand key social institutions and issues.
+RI courses provide in-depth experience with research methods and students use those methods to develop class-based research projects on the topic of the course.
+Students who have completed a research methods course to fulfill a second major or minor may petition their advisor to use that course to fulfill the requirement.

 - SOCI 254 - Community-Based Research